Wi-Fi Radar via Over-the-Air Referencing: Bridging Wi-Fi Sensing and Bistatic Radar: Phase-Coherent Time-Variant Impulse Response Estimation

 In practice, the CFR is further processed by applying windowing and effective bandwidth extension, as described below.
 Strictly speaking, the term \( H_{\mathrm{raw}}(f,t) \) in (\ref{eq:H2h}) should therefore be interpreted as the preprocessed CFR.

-It should be noted that the resulting CIR includes the phase and gain of the transceivers and the radio channel, and is convolved with the impulse response of the applied frequency-domain window.
+The resulting CIR includes the phase and gain of the transceivers and the radio channel, and is convolved with the impulse response of the applied frequency-domain window.
 For simplicity, this windowed version is hereafter referred to as the CIR.
-Similarly, although the observations are discrete and the transformation should formally be written as an \gls{idft}, we retain the simplified representation in (\ref{eq:H2h}) to avoid unnecessary notational complexity.
+Similarly, although the observations are discrete and the transformation should be written as an \gls{idft}, we retain the simplified representation in (\ref{eq:H2h}) to avoid notational complexity.

-To construct a stable delay-domain CIR, frequency-domain windowing and delay-domain oversampling are applied, following the same principle as in our prior \mbox{Wi-Fi} channel sounding work \cite[Section III-C]{Yamamoto2025EuCAP}, with window and oversampling parameters adapted to the present setup.
+To construct a stable delay-domain CIR, frequency-domain windowing and delay-domain oversampling are applied, following the same principle as in our prior \mbox{Wi-Fi} channel sounding work \cite{Yamamoto2025EuCAP}, with window and oversampling parameters adapted to the present setup.
 Specifically, a Blackman window is used prior to the inverse Fourier transform to suppress delay-domain sidelobes.
 In addition, delay-domain oversampling with a factor of $\kappa = 32$ is performed via zero padding in the frequency domain.
-It is emphasized that such oversampling does not improve the intrinsic delay resolution, which remains fundamentally limited by the signal bandwidth ($1/B = \SI{6.3}{\nano\second}$), but is nevertheless essential for achieving accurate and temporally stable peak detection under discretized delay sampling.
+It is emphasized that such oversampling does not improve the intrinsic delay resolution, which remains limited by the signal bandwidth ($1/B = \SI{6.3}{\nano\second}$), but is nevertheless essential for achieving accurate and temporally stable peak detection under discretized delay sampling.